BMG-Esports/stats-api-docs/src/pages/get/player/bhId/brawlhallaId.md

 ### Path Parameters

 - **BrawlhallaID** - *Integer*
-	- The Brawlhalla ID of the player.
+	- The BrawlhallaId of the player.

 ## Response